National Museum of Royal Navy Hartlepool: The learning and cultural campus of the north

 When complete, we envisage visitor numbers to the cultural and learning campus to increase to 100,000 per annum, from the current 50,000.

-The National Museum of the Royal Navy has a northern hub in Hartlepool, with the centrepiece of the museum being HMS Trincomalee, a frigate of 1817, built in the Bombay shipyard by Parsee shipwrights.
+The National Museum of the Royal Navy has a northern hub in Hartlepool.
+The centrepiece is HMS Trincomalee, an 1817 frigate built in the Bombay shipyard by Parsee shipwrights.
 HMS Trincomalee is the last surviving naval vessel built in Bombay, one of three naval vessels from the age of sail to survive in Britain, and one of only six left in the world.

 Re-imagining the Site

-Accompanying this investment in the modern Royal Navy story, existing galleries and exhibitions will be re-worked.
+Accompanying this investment, existing galleries and exhibitions will be re-worked.
 There will be a new Indian Navy gallery, telling the story of the Navy of the East India Company and of the Royal Indian Navy.
-A new experience exploring frigate warfare in the age of sail will be created and a new gallery exploring the weapons use in had to hand combat will also be developed.
+A new experience exploring frigate warfare in the age of sail will be created, and a new gallery exploring the weapons used in hand-to-hand combat will also be developed.

 TVCA has provided the National Museum of the Royal Navy with £8.5m to begin to realise its vision.
-More funding is essential to ensure that what is developed and created works to the advance the economic regeneration of Hartlepool and the interest of its community.
+More funding is essential, to ensure that this project successfully and sustainably advances both the economic regeneration of Hartlepool and the interests of its community.
+You can donate today and support this project, creating a new cultural centre in Hartlepool.

 If you would like to help then please get in touch with Lesley-Anne Neville, Project Delivery Manager via email at Lesley-Anne.Neville@NMRN.org.uk